September 24th, 2007 by xformed

 - USS JOHN PAUL JONES (DD-953), a FOREST SHERMAN Class destroyer.
 Commissioned in May, 1955, she served in the Atlantic Fleet and had the distinction of recovering Virgil Grissom and John Young after their aborted Gemini IIIflight of two orbits vs the three planned.
 DD-932 was later converted to a DDG, and redesignated DDG-32 in 1967.
 Decommissioned in 1982.

 - USS JOHN PAUL JONES (DDG-53), the third ship of the AEGIS Class ARELIGH BURKE guided missile destroyers.
 Commissioned 12/18/1993, she was the first of the class to be assigned to the Pacific Fleet.
 Another early distinction for the JPJ was to be assigned as the shock test platform for the class.

 USS JOHN PAUL JONES (DDG-53) was one of the US Navy’s “first responders.”
 The picture is of a Tomahawk Land Attack Missile on 10/8/2001 from JPJ headed for Afghanistan.

 Here’s a link to the USS John Paul Jones Association, which includes history for all of the ships named for the famous Naval hero.

 This entry was posted on Monday, September 24th, 2007 at 7:38 am and is filed under History, Maritime Matters, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.